This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'Fascinating so far, I will give a tentative yes until I learn more,' Anne said, 'On a practical side, what is the proposed salary?
 I need at least 500 dollars a week to meet my living expenses.'

 'That is below the starting offer, with a bursary covering all expenses for the Uni,' Steve said, 'The actual job description is optional, one is cadet manager if there is such a thing.
-The hourly rate is thirty-five dollars an hour to start; with a salary negotiated on completion of studies and becoming full time.
+The rate is thirty-five dollars an hour to start; with a salary negotiated on completion of studies and becoming full time.
 The actual title is up to you.
 The task will be coordinating general manager and assistant to the Chairman,' Thumbing himself with this comment.
 'For now, I can run this place but will be out of my depth running a medium sized company.'

 'So what will be my duties up till then?'
 Anne asked.